sstaub/gma3/README.md

 - change license to CC BY-NC-SA 4.0

 ## Installation
-1. Download from Releases
-2. Follow the instruction on the Arduino website https://www.arduino.cc/en/Guide/Libraries You can import the .zip file from the IDE with *Sketch / Include Library / Add .ZIP Library...*
-3. For PlatformIO Unzip and move the folder to the lib folder of your project.
+You can install directly with the library manager of the Arduino IDE.
+Simply search for "gma3"

 ## Boards
-You can use any Arduino compatible board which gives you the possibility of an ethernet port.
+You can use any Arduino compatible board which gives you the possibility of an ethernet connection.
 Some boards like Teensy or STM32 Nucleo-F767ZI have an Ethernet port build in, others need an external ethernet port based e.g. on WIZnet W5500 boards like USR-ES1 or Arduino EthernetShield 2.
 WLAN boards like ESP32 should work but are not tested and there is no guarantee for a stable connection.
 There are also some Arduino based SPS controllers on the market which are ideal for rough environment using 24V.